SoftED: Metrics for Soft Evaluation of Time Series Event Detection

 \subsection{Defining an event membership function}

-In order to soften the standard hard metrics, we incorporate a distance-based temporal tolerance for events.
+We incorporate a distance-based temporal tolerance for events.
 It is done by defining the relevance of a particular detection to an event.
 This section formalizes the proposed approach.
-Table~\ref{tb:variable_def1} defines the main variables used in the formalization of SoftED.
-Given a time series $X$ containing a set of $m$ events, $E=\{e_1,e_2,\dots,e_m\}$, where $e_j$, $j=1,\dots,m$, is the j–th event in $E$ occurring at time point $t_{e_j}$.
-A particular detection method applied to $X$ produces a set of $n$ detections, $D=\{d_1,d_2,\dots,d_n\}$, where $d_i$, $i=1,\dots,n$, is the i–th detection in $D$ indicating the time point $t_{d_i}$ as a detection occurrence.
+Table~\ref{tbl_variable_def1} defines the main variables used in the formalization of SoftED.
+Given a time series $X$ of length $|X|$ containing a set of $m$ events, $E=\{e_1,e_2,\dots,e_m\}$, where $e_j$, $j=1,\dots,m$, is the j–th event in $E$ occurring at time point $t_{e_j}$.
+A particular detector applied to $X$ produces a set of $n$ detections, $D=\{d_1,d_2,\dots,d_n\}$, where $d_i$, $i=1,\dots,n$, is the i–th detection in $D$ indicating the time point $t_{d_i}$ as a detection occurrence.

-The degree to which a detection $d_i$ is relevant to a particular event $e_j$ is given by an event membership function $\mu_{e_j}(t)$ as defined in Equation~\ref{eq:mu_ej} and illustrated in Figure~\ref{fig:mu_ej}.
-This solution was inspired by Fuzzy sets, where we innovate by fuzzifying the time dimension rather than the time series observations \cite{zadeh_fuzzy_1965}.
+The degree to which a detection $d_i$ is relevant to a particular event $e_j$ is given by an event membership function $\mu_{e_j}(t)$ as defined in Equation~\ref{eq_mu_ej} and illustrated in Figure~\ref{fig_mu_ej}.
+The $\mu_{e_j}(t)$ represents a Euclidean distance function, which is of simple computation and interpretation.
+Moreover, this solution was inspired by Fuzzy sets, where we innovate by fuzzifying the time dimension rather than the time series observations \cite{zadeh_fuzzy_1965}.
 The definition of $\mu_{e_j}(t)$ considers the acceptable tolerance for inaccuracy in event detection for a particular domain application.
 The acceptable time range in which an event detection is relevant for allowing an adequate response reaction to a domain event is given by the constant $k$.